Interior Design (INT)

 INT-262 Interior Codes and Building Structures (3)

-Teaches current international and local building codes, as well as ADA, barrier-free, and life-safety codes as they relate to interior design and interior environments.
+Teaches current local building codes using the International Building Code, as well as ADA, barrier-free, and life-safety codes as they relate to interior design and interior environments.
 Focuses on codes and applications to meet overall health, safety, and welfare standards through design.
+Interior Construction and its interrelationship with base building construction, environmental systems, and human wellbeing is also covered.
 Arts & Sciences Elective Code: B

 Hours per week: 3.0 lecture